EdDataScienceEES/tutorial-JessHogg/index.md

 plot(comm_2, network) # visulising louvain communites on network
 ```
 Outputs:
-- ```r print(comm)``` shows the number of communites and what communties each node has been assigned to
+- ```print(comm)``` shows the number of communites and what communties each node has been assigned to
-- The graph produced by ```rplot(comm_2, network) ``` highlights nodes that belong to the same communites, each community is shown by different colors.
+- The graph produced by ```plot(comm_2, network) ``` highlights nodes that belong to the same communites, each community is shown by different colors.
 This helps to visulise the communites present and how/ if they interact with each other
--

 <img width="278" alt="image" src="https://github.com/user-attachments/assets/e00fe8bf-6fd5-4b54-beb9-4b197c06066c">